New York Second State To Ban Plastic Bags

 New York and New Jersey’s ban are part of a recent wave of anti-plastic legislation.

-The European Union moved earlier in the week to ban all single use plastic items.
+As previously reported by The Inquisitr, the European Union moved earlier in the week to ban all single-use plastic items.

 California and Hawaii are the only states that already ban single-use plastic bags.

-Several big cities, include Boston and Chicago, have similar bans.
+Several big cities, including Boston and Chicago, have similar bans.